If you’re thinking about how to drive business growth using external agencies or professional expertise can be a game changer.

 If you don’t understand the problem, then you can’t fix it.
 Common signs that you’re focusing on the wrong areas are:

-The message here is, don’t commission a lead generation campaign for example, if your recent lead generation campaigns have failed.
+The message here is don’t commission a lead generation campaign if your recent lead generation campaigns have failed.

-Because it’s probably not the agency’s fault, it’s far more likely to be a problem with your targeting, brand image or lack of a clear, compelling message.
+Keeping trying the same thing and expecting different results won’t get you anywhere.
+It may not be the implementation of the campaigns at fault, it’s more likely to be a problem with your targeting, brand image or lack of a clear, compelling message.

 2. Always bring the conversation back to ROI